Braden Smith (basketball)

-Braden Smith (born July 25, 2003) is an American college basketball player for the Purdue Boilermakers of the Big Ten Conference.
+Braden Lee Smith (born July 25, 2003) is an American professional basketball player for the Indiana Pacers of the National Basketball Association (NBA), on a two-way contract with the Noblesville Boom of the NBA G League.
+He played college basketball for the Purdue Boilermakers.
+He is the NCAA Division I men's basketball all-time career assist leader.

 Early life and high school career

-Smith was born in Russellville, Arkansas and moved with his family to Westfield, Indiana at age four.
+Smith was born in Russellville, Arkansas, and moved with his family to Westfield, Indiana, at age four.
 He attended Westfield High School and made the varsity basketball team as a freshman.
 Smith was named first-team All-Hoosier Crossroads Conference (HCC) after he averaged 18.5 points, 5.4 rebounds, 4.7 assists, and 1.5 steals per game during his sophomore season.
 As a junior, he averaged 22.1 points, 6.2 rebounds, 5.4 assists, and 2.7 steals per game and was named high-honorable mention All-State in addition to repeating as a first team All-HCC selection.
 Smith was named Indiana Mr. Basketball after averaging 18.3 points, six rebounds, six assists, and 1.9 steals while leading Westfield to their first sectional championship.
 He also missed several weeks due to a foot injury.

 Smith was rated a three-star recruit and committed to playing college basketball for Purdue over offers from Appalachian State, Belmont, Montana, North Texas, and Toledo.
 At the time of his commitment Purdue was his only major-conference offer, but he had recently begun to receive interest from Indiana, Gonzaga, Xavier, Villanova, and Oregon.

 College career

 Freshman season

 Smith entered his freshman season at Purdue as a starter at guard.
 In his college debut in the season opener against Milwaukee, he scored seven points with four rebounds, four assists and set a freshman record with seven steals in an 84–57 win.
 Smith was named the Big Ten Conference Freshman of the Week after scoring 20 points with three assists and two rebounds in a 75–70 win over Marquette.
 He started all 35 of the Boilermakers' games and was named to the Big Ten Conference All-Freshman team after averaging 9.7 points, 4.4 assists, 4.2 rebounds, and 1.2 steals per game.
+Purdue won the 2022–23 Big Ten Conference men's basketball regular season championship (the school's 25th) as well as the 2023 Big Ten men's basketball tournament.

+No. 1-seeded Purdue lost to 23.5 point underdog No. 16-seeded Fairleigh Dickinson in its 2023 NCAA Division I men's basketball tournament first-round game in Columbus, the biggest upset in tournament history.
+The freshman backcourt of Smith and Fletcher Loyer had 10 turnovers.
+The backcourt pair of Smith and Loyer each started a school freshman record 35 games and finished the season as Purdue's 2nd highest scoring freshman duo (Loyer 384/Smith 340, 724 total) behind Robbie Hummel and E'Twaun Moore (813, 2008).